Faye-Stoikou/hybrid-neutron-stars/HybridStarCFLModel/README.md

 # HybridStarCFLModel

 This folder contains the numerical implementation of hybrid neutron stars using the APR-1 hadronic equation of state and the color–flavor–locked (CFL) quark matter model.
+The transition point between hadronic and quark matter is determined self-consistently from the thermodynamic equilibrium condition between the two phases.

 ---